chrisfroeschl/.dotfiles/README.md

 ## Description

 My Neovim configuration files.
-This may seem like a <b>BLOATED</b> structure, but it becomes way easier to manage your plugins & settings through this approach.
+This may seem like a <b>BLOATED</b> structure, but it becomes way easier to manage your plugins & settings through that kind of approach.

 ## Setup